 Keeping in mind the vibrant nature of the cybersecurity landscape, we have arranged a list of free and low-cost courses, video content and webinars, cybersecurity ebooks and whitepapers, resourceful blogs, online podcasts, and several other important tools.

-These resources aim towards intensifying your existing skills and also imparting new ones.
+These resources aim towards intensifying your existing skills and also imparting new ones with proper cybersecurity training.
 Let us catch a glimpse at each one of these resources and understand how they are so beneficial for your career growth: